openstack/rally/doc/specs/in-progress/improve_atomic_actions_format.rst

 start and end time.
 Having this data will allow us to inspect atomic actions runtime better and generate detailed reports.

-Since word "atomic" means something that can not be splitted into parts and we introduce nested atomic actions, we should use different term instead of "atomic actions".
+Since word "atomic" means something that can not be split into parts and we introduce nested atomic actions, we should use different term instead of "atomic actions".